 Battle of the Orca and Thunderbird

-Won Best of Show in the “2018 Artists for Conservation International Wildlife Exhibition “
+Won “Best of Show, Sculpture” in the 2018 Artists for

-The salmon are the most important food source that sustain the Cowichan people through the winter, so they scouted the river and discovered a Supernatural Orca had claimed the mouth of the Cowichan river and was mercilessly eating the salmon.
+The Cowichan people on the West Coast of Canada have a legend regarding a battle between a Killer Whale (Orca) and The Thunderbird.
+There was a time during one spawning season when absolutely no salmon came up the Cowichan River.
+Salmon are the most important food source that sustains the Cowichan people through the winter, so they scouted the river and discovered a Supernatural Orca had claimed the mouth of the Cowichan River and was mercilessly eating all the salmon.